aws-amplify/docs/js/authentication.md

 #### A note for expo users

 It is possible to use expo's `WebBrowser.openAuthSessionAsync` function to launch the hosted UI pages.
-To do this, you can provide a `urlOpener` function as below when configuring OAuth in Apmlify:
+To do this, you can provide a `urlOpener` function as below when configuring OAuth in Amplify:

 ```javascript
 import Amplify from 'aws-amplify';